 \section{Introduction}

-\IEEEPARstart{C}{rowd} counting aims to automatically estimate the number of people present in an image or a video frame.
-In recent years, it has attracted increasing attention due to its broad range of real-world applications, including public safety management \cite{valencia2021vision}, urban planning \cite{waclawek2024crowd}, large-scale event monitoring \cite{saleh2015recent}, and intelligent transportation systems \cite{mccarthy2025video}.
+Crowd counting aims to estimate the number of people present in an image or a video frame.
+It has a broad range of real-world applications, including public safety and crowd management \cite{valencia2021vision}, and intelligent transportation systems \cite{mccarthy2025video}.
+The majority of existing crowd counting methods \cite{ma2019bayesian, cheng2022rethinking, han2023steerer, ranasinghe2024crowddiff} construct blockwise training targets by first convolving point annotations with Gaussian kernels to create a pixel‑level density map, and then summing density values within each $8\times8$ block to obtain blockwise density maps.
+Models are trained to regress these blockwise targets (usually with Mean Squared Error (MSE)) in lieu of raw pixel supervision to mitigate extreme pixel‑level sparsity.

-While directly regressing the total crowd count from an image inherently discards essential spatial information about where people are located, most modern crowd counting methods \cite{zhang2016single, li2018csrnet, liu2019context, ma2019bayesian, wang2020distribution, cheng2022rethinking, han2023steerer, ranasinghe2024crowddiff, ma2024clip} address this limitation by predicting density maps instead.
-However, most of them ignore the extreme sparsity of ground-truth density maps.
-In real-world crowd scenes, the vast majority of spatial regions contain no people, resulting most values of the ground-truth density maps being zero.
-If this severe imbalance is not properly addressed, it leads to two significant issues.
-First, models trained with standard regression losses (e.g., MSE or MAE) become biased toward predicting low or zero values, reducing their sensitivity to sparse yet informative regions.
-Second, the dominance of zero-valued regions weakens the supervisory signal during training, impeding the model's ability to learn fine-grained density variations.